UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 * Search for user by name, email or post
 * Enable/disable users
 * Edit/remove items and comments
 As this project is about demonstrating and applying different web technologies, you will utilize different technologies in the construction of the site.
-These

 # Minimum Functional Requirements:
 * Hand-styled layout with contextual menus (i.e. when user has logged on to site, menus reflect change).
 Layout frameworks are not permitted other than Bootstrap (see above).
 2 or 3 column layout using appropriate design principles (i.e. highlighting nav links when hovered over, etc) responsive design
 * Form validation with JavaScript